axel-angel/whatsapp-email-bridge/README.md

   * password: Your WhatsApp password, you should have it already or you need to register, read: https://github.com/tgalal/yowsup/issues/195#issuecomment-29389646
- * outgoing: Section that configures where are the messages you write that should be forwarded to WhatsApp.
+ * ingoing: Configures where are the messages you write that should be forwarded to WhatsApp.
 This program will connect through IMAP or POP3 (or can listen as a standalone SMTP server).
+  * with: IMAP or POP3 or SMTP or LMTP
+  * (look at config.yaml.example for the rest of details)
+ * outgoing: Configures where are delivered the received WhatsApp messages to (currently only support: forward by email).
   * with: SMTP # only possible value for now
   * host: SMTP server address
   * port: SMTP server port